 - Ajvar *made of peppers it is like a salad or you can just put it on bread like jam

 - Gibanica *it is like a pastry dish made out of eggs and cheese

 - Kajmak *something like a sour cheese cream, you can put it on bread like jam

 MORE USEFUL INFO

 You can check todays course on the web site of National bank of Serbia

-Prices of the meals start from 200 dinars and can be even a couple of thousands of dinars depending on where are you eating: cafe, restaurant, bakery, fast food stand, tavern, but also depends on the location too, so city center is of course more expensive than the rest of the city, but of course this is not a strict rule.
+Prices of the meals start from 200 dinars and can be even a couple of thousands of dinars depending on where are you eating.
+However it depends on the location too.
+For example so city center is of course more expensive than the rest of the city.
+Also cafes and pubs are cheaper than bars.
+But of course this is not a strict rule.